json-schema-org/website/pages/implementers/interfaces.md

 `EvaluationContext`

-:   The type of \"fully ready\" schemas and instances *along* with any additional implementation-specific customizable behavior.
+:   The type of "fully ready" schemas and instances *along* with any additional implementation-specific customizable behavior.
     At minimum, this type is either `Schema → Instance` or `Schema × Instance` (depending on whether the implementation takes both schema and instance together or compiles schemas and then produces a separate function taking the instance to validate).
     It is highly likely to be richer in at least some of the following ways:

     > -   Given likely support for some form of schema registry in order to support referencing external schemas, this type will likely include a registry of some sort, i.e. `Mapping<URI, Schema> → Schema → ...`
     > -   If an implementation supports customizing which JSON types match to which language types (such as [discussed below](#type-customization)) then this type likely includes some representation of this mapping, i.e. `Mapping<String, Callable[...]> → Schema → ...` encapsulating what each type is mapped to during this evaluation.
-    > -   Similarly, if there is a specific API for [format assertion enablement](#format-assertion-enablement), some representation of the `format` keyword\'s behavior is present in the context
+    > -   Similarly, if there is a specific API for [format assertion enablement](#format-assertion-enablement), some representation of the `format` keyword's behavior is present in the context
     > -   If the implementation supports the [creation or customization of dialects](#dialect-creation), and especially if schemas can contain subschemas across different dialects, then the context will contain some representation of dialects, e.g. `Dialect → Schema → ...`

 `Result`